Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 Testing for sensitivity in your feet

-You can do the test at home to check the sensitivity (or feeling) in your feet.
-Sensitivity is one way in which your body alerts you to other problems.
+Sensitivity is one way in which your body alerts you to any problems.

-Pain or throbbing tells you when you’ve hurt yourself.
-In the case of feet, pain can happen because of a burn, blister, cut, ulcer or even problems with your shoes.
-Because you feel it, you can act quickly and get the right treatment.
+Foot pain or feet sensitivity can happen because of a burn, blister, cut, ulcer or even problems with your shoes.

-If you have diabetes and lose some feeling in your feet, you may not feel that you’ve been hurt.
-That could mean it’s not treated quickly enough which could lead to serious infections or ulcers.
-In the worst cases, it leads to amputation.
+If you have diabetes and lose some feeling in your feet, you may not feel if you’ve been hurt.
+That could mean you do not get treatment quickly enough, which could lead to serious infections or ulcers.
+In the worst cases, it can lead to amputation.

-Maybe you know that you have less sensation in some parts of your feet?
+Maybe you know that you have less feeling in some parts of your feet?
 In this case, you need to check your feet every day by looking over them.
-We’ve got guidance to help you do this.
+We’ve got more information to help you take care of your feet

 Kumar and Alex will show you how to do it in the video below.
-You can also download full instructions on PDF (PDF, 1MB)
+You can also download full instructions on PDF (PDF, 1MB).
+We've also set out the steps further down:

-1. Take off your socks and shoes and get comfy by lying down on a sofa or bed.
+1. Take off your socks and shoes and lie down on a sofa or bed.

-2. The helper will then remind you which is your right and which is your left leg.
-They'll do this by firmly touching each leg and saying, “This is your right” and “This is your left”.
+2. Your helper will then remind you which is your right leg, and which is your left leg.
+They should firmly touch each of your legs, saying, “This is your right” and “This is your left.”

-4. The helper will now lightly touch your toes using their index (pointing) finger.
-They'll do this for these 6 toes in this order:
+4. The helper will now lightly touch your toes using their index (pointing/first) finger.
+They'll touch six toes in this order:

 Thumbnail